-Illness has been recorded in art for all of human history.
+Illness has been recorded in art for much of human history.

 In the fall of 2017, my colleague Brian Poole and I co-taught an Honors 220: Unexpected Connections course we titled “Literature and Disease.”
 The class was Brian’s idea.
 He’s a microbiologist in the College of Life Sciences, a virologist, and an expert on the human immune system.